Rules for the New Moon

 We know that Abraham was justified to receive the Promised Land “because Abraham obeyed my (Yahweh’s) voice, and kept my charge, my commandments, MY STATUTES, and my laws.”
 (Gen. 26:5)

-The observance of Yahweh’s Festival Days is a STATUTE that Abraham would have kept as a requirement for justification to achieve salvation and eternal life.
+Observing Yahweh’s Festival Days is a statute that Abraham would have adhered to as a requirement for justification and obtaining salvation and eternal life.

-One would also have to conclude that Abraham did, in fact, observe the Festival Days correctly.
-Otherwise, he would have failed to keep them and Yahweh would not have justified him.
+One must also conclude that Abraham surely observed the Festival Days correctly; otherwise, he would not have fulfilled this requirement, and Yahweh would not have justified him.

 Beginning the New Year – Part 2

 In our previous discussion, Beginning the New Year – Pt.
-1, we addressed the issue of the Hebrew terms תקופה (tequphah) and תקופת (tequphath).
+1, we explored the Hebrew terms תקופה (tequphah) and תקופת (tequphath).

-We learned that a tequphah is a solar event and is a point in time that could be an equinox or a solstice.
+We learned that a tequphah refers to a solar event and marks a specific point in time, which could be an equinox or a solstice.

-It was also recognized that a tequphath represents a season of the solar year.
-The two seasons for calculating Festival Days being spring-summer and autumn-winter.
+We also noted that a tequphath represents a season of the solar year.
+The two seasons used for calculating Festival Days are spring-summer and autumn-winter.

-With this in mind we will continue in Part 2 with an examination of the Festival of Tabernacles and the Festival of Ingathering.
-What we will discover is how they both relate to the determination of the scriptural New Year.
+With this understanding, we will continue in Part 2 by examining the Festival of Tabernacles and the Festival of Ingathering.
+We will uncover how both festivals relate to determining the scriptural New Year.

 Khag of Tabernacles

-We must next be cognizant of the difference between the use of the labels “the Khag (Festival) of Ingathering” and “the Khag of Tabernacles,” the latter forming only a part of the former.
-The instructions from Deuteronomy and Leviticus for the seven-day Khag of Tabernacles state:
+We need to understand the distinction between the labels “the Khag (Festival) of Ingathering” and “the Khag of Tabernacles.”
+The latter is actually just a part of the former.
+The instructions from the books of Deuteronomy and Leviticus regarding the seven-day Khag of Tabernacles state:

 Continue reading “Beginning the New Year – Part 2”